-- IBM Notes Client using the NRPC protocol over tcp port 1352 and/or
+- HCL Notes Client using the NRPC protocol over tcp port 1352 and/or

 - Web browser using the http protocol over tcp port 80 or the secure 443

-A common use these days is to have your mobile device (iPhone, iPad, Android, Nokia S60, Windows Mobile) connected to the server part.
+A common use these days is to have your mobile device (iPhone, iPad, Android) connected to the server part.

-- IBM Notes is the client software available for Windows, Linux and the Mac
+- Notes is the client software available for Windows, Mac, iOS and Android

-- IBM Domino is the server component with the built in web part
+- Domino is the server component with the built in web part

 There are quite a few definitions out there.
 A good source is Wikipedia.
 Please refer to their article about the software to find out more.